 The SREP itself isn't new, having previously been performed by the national supervisors.
-The novelty of the SREP under the Single Supervisory Mechanism is that now one common methodology and one common timeline are being applied to all significant banks in the euro area.
+The novelty of the SREP under the Single Supervisory Mechanism is that now one common methodology and one common timeline are being applied to all significant banks under European banking supervision.

 The concept of SREP was first introduced in 2004 with the Basel II accords set by the Basel Committee on Banking Supervision.
 Updated rules were implemented across the EU in 2006 and have been followed ever since by the different national supervisors.

-The biggest euro area banks, which are supervised directly by the ECB, know what to expect: the process is becoming more transparent and cross-border banks in particular benefit from a greater harmonisation of requirements.
+The biggest banks, which are supervised directly by the ECB, know what to expect: the process is becoming more transparent and cross-border banks in particular benefit from a greater harmonisation of requirements.

 The ECB sent out the first SREP decisions in early 2015.
 These were still based on national approaches and were complemented by the results of the 2014 health check, known as the “comprehensive assessment”.

-The second round of SREP decisions, which were finalised at the end of 2015, was based, for the first time, on a common approach applied across the euro area.
+The second round of SREP decisions, which were finalised at the end of 2015, was based, for the first time, on a common approach applied across all significant banks.
 This was an important step towards achieving a level playing field in European banking.